Call Today

 Storm shutters – For residents of hurricane-prone areas, many building codes now enforce the use of storm shutters for the protection for newly built homes.
 These storm shutters and door coverings are available from many companies and can be customized to blend into a home’s exterior when not in use.
 When the warning comes to prepare for a storm, they can be applied to the home for protection.
 If your home is going to experience an isolated storm, you can also make storm windows with plywood.

-Other points of the home to consider :
+Other points of the home to consider:

 gabled roof

-Garage doors – Are potentially the largest and weakest opening in many homes during a storm, especially older models.
+Garage doors are potentially the largest and weakest opening in many homes during a storm, especially older models.
 Consider installing a hurricane-resistant bracing kit to reinforce the door.
 Retrofit kits include bracing and hardware cost about $500 for a double garage door but could end up saving you thousands.

 Roofs – Homes with gabled roofs are more likely to incur damage from high winds.
 A gable style roof can be strengthened by installing additional braces in the trusses and at the gable ends.